scottquested/Launch-Terminal-Here/README.md

 Now run the App and away you go!

-This is my first Git Project so all comments and feedback would be much appriciated.
+This is my first Git Project so all comments and feedback would be much appreciated.